mbshbn/Artificial-Neural-Network/README.md

 ## Nonlinear boundaries (Neural Networks)
 Until here, we assumed the boundaries are linear.
 To solve the problem with nonlinear boundaries, we use the Neural Networks.
-It is actually a multi-layer perceptrons.
+It is actually a multi-layer perceptron.

 The input layer determines the number of dimension.
 If we have n input, it indicates that the data is in n-dimensional space.